 With greater coverage and great trail-bite, the Newport H2 functions much like a hiking shoe, though it has the ability to drain and dry after taking a dunk.

 When it came to overall comfort, this model is at the top of its class.
 Even our testers who aren't keen on the closed-toe design found their feet happy in these.
-The only other contender that scored as high was the Chaco Mega Z/Cloud.
-But the toe box and instep material of the Newport offer far greater protection from stubbing your toe in a rocky river or getting jabbed while 'shwacking.
+The toe box and instep material of the Newport offer far greater protection from stubbing your toe in a rocky river or getting jabbed while 'shwacking.
 The upper material is made of a neoprene-backed webbing so that every point of contact with the foot is cushioned to resist chafing.

 Not only does the neoprene make for a more comfortable ride, but it also dries much quicker than nylon and provides better performance when wet.
 It's evident that the rest of the shoe is designed with watersports in mind as well.
 There is plenty of negative space within the upper material, which is majorly helpful to let water exit the footbed as well as dry out wet feet.
 The footbed consists of a dense, closed cell foam which is not only resilient in water but also very comfortable and supportive—even for high arches.